mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/3-View-drafts-created-from-Desktop.md

 3. Log into user's account on a Mobile device.
 4. Verify the draft created on Browser is not visible.

+### Scenario 3: Drafts created on mobile do not appear in desktop or browser

+1. Log into user's account on a Mobile device.
+2. Create a draft message in any channel.
+3. Use browser to log into web app or log into desktop app.
+4. Verify the drafts created on mobile does not appear in the desktop app or browser.

-### Scenario 3: Able to scroll through the long list of drafts on the mobile
+### Scenario 4: Able to scroll through the long list of drafts on the mobile

 1. Log into user's account on a mobile device.
 2. Go to any DM/GM/Channel and type a message but dont send it.